 - Fortified cereals

 5. Vitamin D/Calcium

-Calcium and vitamin D play an essential role in healing the bones and help the brain to send nerves and contract the muscles correctly.
+Calcium and vitamin D are essential in healing the bones and help the brain send nerves and contract the muscles correctly.
 Vitamin D increases the body’s ability to absorb and process calcium for recovery.
 Vitamin D is a natural pain manager.
 Calcium-rich foods;